VISIT OUR ART STORE ▶

 Restore and Reshape Old Brushes with Gum Arabic

-I have an old brush with wild, stray hairs.
-I dip it in some watered-down Gum Arabic and reshape the tip.
+They have an old brush with wild, stray hairs.
+They dip it in some watered-down Gum Arabic and reshape the tip.

 Before dipping the brush into Gum Arabic